GreptimeTeam/docs/docs/user-guide/concepts.md

     └── LOCK
 ```

 - `data`: The files in data directory store time series data of GreptimeDB.
-To customize this path, please refer to [Storage option](../operations/configuration.md#storage-option).
+To customize this path, please refer to [Storage option](./operations/configuration.md#storage-option).
 - `logs`: The log files contains all the logs of operations in GreptimeDB.
 - `wal`: The wal directory contains the write-ahead log files.

-## Objects
+## Key Concepts

 To understand how GreptimeDB manages and serves its data, you need to know about
 these building blocks of GreptimeDB.